Nottingham Playhouse: Performance history

 The new theatre's artistic direction was shared between Frank Dunlop and actor John Neville with Peter Ustinov as associate.

 The first production in the new theatre was Shakespeare's Coriolanus in a production by Tyrone Guthrie.
 This included a young Ian McKellen as Tullus Aufidius opposite Neville in the title role.

 Subsequent artistic directors were Stuart Burge, Richard Eyre, Geoffrey Reeves, Richard Digby Day, Kenneth Alan Taylor, Pip Broughton, Martin Duncan and Giles Croft.
 The Playhouse is under the leadership of CEO Stephanie Sirr MBE, and Adam Penford, artistic director.

-Nottingham Playhouse has a strong tradition of new works for children, both in the form of original writing and more recently in the form of classic pantomimes conceived by former artistic director Kenneth Alan Taylor.
+Nottingham Playhouse has a strong tradition of new works for children, both in the form of original writing and more recently in the form of classic pantomimes.

 In common with most producing theatres, Nottingham Playhouse no longer has a repertory approach to programming, although it continues to create up to 13 new productions per annum.
-Its recent successes include Old Big 'Ead in the Spirit of the Man, a homage to Nottingham legend Brian Clough, Rat Pack Confidential and Summer and Smoke, which both transferred to the West End and The Burial at Thebes which was part of the Barbican BITE season of autumn 2007 and toured the US in 2008.
-Its production of Oedipus. created by Steven Berkoff. toured to the Spoleto Festival and stage adaptation of On the Waterfront to the West End for an extended run.
+Its recent successes include Olivier awards-winning Punch by James Graham (Nottingham Playhouse, Young Vic, Apollo Theatre, Manhattan Theatre Club); A Christmas Carol by Mark Gatiss, from the novel by Charles Dickens (Nottingham Playhouse, Alexandra Palace, BBC4, Birmingham Rep); Old Big 'Ead in the Spirit of the Man, an homage to Nottingham legend Brian Clough; Rat Pack Confidential and Summer and Smoke, which both transferred to the West End; and The Burial at Thebes, which was part of the Barbican BITE season of autumn 2007 and toured the US in 2008.
+Its production of Oedipus, created by Steven Berkoff, toured to the Spoleto Festival, and a stage adaptation of On the Waterfront to the West End for an extended run.

 In 2013, an adaptation of The Kite Runner by Matthew Spangler produced by Nottingham Playhouse became the theatre's best-selling ever drama up to that point in time.
 Autumn 2014 saw a successful UK tour of the piece and in summer 2022 a Broadway revival at the Helen Haynes Theatre, again directed by Giles Croft.